ParallelMaths/parallel/pages/8-25-easter-challenges.md

 ![](/resources/8-25-easter-challenges/25-dice-answer2.png){image align="right"}
 The pattern shown above can be extended to the whole of the given triangular grid, as shown in the diagram on the right.
 (Indeed, this pattern could be extended to a triangular grid filling the entire plane.)

 For any triangle in the grid, the face then face down together with the two preceding faces form part of a hexagon, and determine the orientation of the die.
 (Here, by the orientation of the die, we mean the positions of all four of its faces.)
 The die can roll to this triangle across any of its edges.
 However, the pattern implies that the same face is face down in all these cases.
-From this we see that, however the die reaches a given triangle the same face is face down.
 In particular, the face with 1 pip is face down when the die reaches the shaded triangle.
 :::